 It must be capable of carrying all dead and live weights other than its own weight.

 Here we will learn about formwork, types of formwork & it’s important in construction!

 Formwork is a mold such as scaffolding, shuttering, false work or open boxes containers in which fresh concrete is poured and compacted.

 When the concrete is ready, the formwork is removed and a concrete mass is generated within the shape of the inner face of the formwork.

 Required properties of formwork:

-1) Strong and enough to resist the pressure or the weight of concrete
+- It must be strong and resist the pressure or the weight of concrete.

-2) Rigid enough to retain the shape without undue deformation
+- It must be rigid enough to retain the shape without undergoing the deformation.